Bey0ndzin/tic-tac-toe-with-minimax-algorithm/README.md

-## Third Project of the IA subject
+## Third Project of the AI subject

 ## 🧑‍🎓 Members